Nominations for URA Early Career Award Now ClosedAwardee to be Announced at Annual Fermilab Users Meeting June 2023

-All Ph.D. researchers at Fermilab or URA member institutions who are within six years of their initial appointment to a tenure-track or a Fermilab tenure-track equivalent position* as of the nomination deadline are eligible.
+All Ph.D. researchers at either Fermilab or URA member institution who are within 6 years of their initial appointment to a tenure track position (or a Fermilab tenure track equivalent*) as of the nomination deadline.
 Career breaks and time spent on family or medical leave will not be counted as part of the six-year period.
-The work for which the award is made must directly benefit a Fermilab experiment or accelerator project, or be performed in conjunction with Fermilab staff.
+The work for which the award is made must directly benefit a Fermilab experiment or accelerator project or be performed in conjunction with Fermilab staff.
 The work may be experimental, theoretical, or a contribution to instrumentation, computing, or accelerator technologies.

 1) Name and title of nominator.
 Candidates may nominate themselves for the Award.
 If not self-nominating, nominator should provide one of the letters of support.

-2) Curriculum vitae for the candidate including a list of invited talks and showing initial tenure track position and year of appointment if different from current position.
+2) Nominee’s CV, including invited talks.
+The CV must also show the initial tenure track position and year of appointment if different from the current position.
+If career breaks have been taken, please explicitly state the time periods.
 Please do not submit personally identifiable information such as birthdate or social security number.
-If career breaks have been taken, please explicitly state the time periods.

-4) A list of outreach, mentoring and community engagement activities.
+4) List of outreach, mentoring, and community engagement activities.

-6) No more than two letters of support from scientists familiar with the work.
+5) Up to three letters of support from scientists or faculty familiar with the work.